joshickc/SignUpToMyLetters/README.md

 # SignUp
-Creating a website to make a mailing list to subscribe to letters from an author.
+Creating a website for subscribing to letters from me over email.